cbinnig/xdb/trunk/README.txt

 2. Startup
 ---------------
-- Start mysqld_safe at least with option federated (which should be given by my.cnf)
+- Start mysqld_safe at least with option federated (which should be given by the my.cnf file)
-- Execute test suite (no standalone version yet).
+- Execute test suite (TestSuiteXDB)